loisameyo/books-app/readme.md

 # Hello Books

 Hello Books is a simple API that implements CRUD functionalities.
-Two knids of users can use this API.
+Two kinds of users can use this API.
 A normal user (non-admin) can register to be a user, login, view all books available, borrow a book and logout.
 The admin, in addition to what the normal user can do is also able to create a new book, edit or delete an existing book.

 # Functionalities